pmannle/phantom-manager/README.md

 ## How Does It Work?

-Phantom manager will check for both presence and memory consumption of your phantom-js processes under the configuration you have defined.
+Phantom manager will check for presence, memory consumption and responsiveness of your phantom-js processes under the configuration you have defined.

 ### Presence